 Off-the-Shelf Ice Dam Steamers vs. Custom-Equipped Ice Dam Steamers: What to Know If You Need Ice Dam Removal

 Dishonest or misguided companies buy equipment sold as “ice dam steamers,” and assume or pretend they have the best equipment to remove ice dams correctly.
 Then, out of ignorance or desperation, they accuse better-equipped companies of using “pressure washers” for ice dam removal.
-That claim is deceptive and false, and it can waste your money.
+That claim is deceptive and false, and it can cost you money.

 What those people (usually out-of-work roofers or window washers, desperate for your business) don’t know or don’t mention is that all ice dam steamers begin life as “pressure washers.”
 The only significant differences are (1) whether they are customized at the factory or aftermarket, and (2) who has customized them: a maker of pressure washers, a reseller of pressure washers, or experienced ice dam removal specialists.
 Most self-described ice dam removal companies use the minimum viable product.

 Unethical companies hope you’re in a rush and don’t care about technical facts, because that’s the only way you’ll pick an inexperienced or cheap ice dam removal company (or, worse, an inexperienced and expensive company).
 Any misunderstanding about equipment helps them and may (they hope) take a bite out of us, the most trusted name in ice dam removal (just Google us).
-Be wary of any company that only seems like the better choice after they’ve trashed a competitor and/or made their equipment seem subpar.
+Be wary of any company that only seems like the better choice only after they’ve trashed a competitor and/or made their equipment seem subpar.

 That misunderstanding hurts you, too.
 The ice dam steamers used by deceptive companies can be inefficient and slow, can damage your roof (despite their operators’ claims), and often lack the safety features of an ice dam steamer customized in-house by experienced ice dam removal specialists.
 Our Steamzilla™ steamer is the prime example of a steamer customized to do multiple tasks masterfully.
 But nothing (other than experience, ingenuity, technical skill, investment, and effort) stops other companies from also creating an ice dam steamer that’s safer, more versatile, and more efficient than a generic off-the-shelf type of steamer.
 They just simply haven’t bothered to do so.
 (We have.)